Mayan Writer Is At the Forefront of Socio-Environmental Activism in the Yucatan Peninsula

 As a Mayan activist, how do you frame the environmental crisis?

-The environmental crisis for us as Mayans is more of a local affair, by which I mean that there are specific acts here in the Yucatan that are undertaken against nature.
-We’re talking here about deforestation, about the mass death of bees caused by insecticides, the destruction of our sacred cenotes, of water contamination and so on.
-This is what we understand as an environmental crisis, but it’s also more broad, because you can add to that the absence of rains, prolonged droughts, degraded soils, and of course the ongoing distancing of our community from their cultural roots, because as people lose their identity – which also means their traditional growing spaces, and their means of generating food for their families – they migrate to the big cities to look for work.
+The environmental crisis for us as Mayans is more of a local affair.
+By which I mean that there are specific acts here in the Yucatan that are undertaken against nature.
+We’re talking here about deforestation.
+About the mass death of bees caused by insecticides, the destruction of our sacred cenotes.
+Of water contamination and so on.
+This is what we understand as an environmental crisis.
+But it’s also broader, because you can add to that the absence of rains.
+Prolonged droughts, degraded soils, and of course the ongoing distancing of our community from their cultural roots, because as people lose their identity – which also means their traditional growing spaces, and their means of generating food for their families – they migrate to the big cities to look for work.

 Pedro Uc Be